buildpacks/docs/content/docs/for-platform-operators/tutorials/lifecycle/_index.md

 The purpose of the `export` phase is to create a new `OCI` image using a combination of remote layers, local `<layers>/<layer>` layers, and the processed `app` directory.

-To export the artifacts built by the `builder`, you first need to specify the path of the `launcher` that your image is going to run:
+To export the artifacts built by the `builder`, you first need to specify where to find the `launcher` executable that will be bundled into your image as the entrypoint to run:

 * For AMD64 architectures